BlueBrain/SSCxEModelExamples/README.rst

 E-model optimization
 ________

-`optimization <https://github.com/BlueBrain/SSCxEModelExamples/tree/main/optimization>`_ folder contains tools and codes necessary to run and display the result of the canonical e-model optimization.
+The `optimization <https://github.com/BlueBrain/SSCxEModelExamples/tree/main/optimization>`_ folder contains tools and codes necessary to run and display the result of the canonical e-model optimization.

 Install the `requirements.txt <https://github.com/BlueBrain/SSCxEModelExamples/blob/main/requirements.txt>`_ at the main directory and run `Minimal_cADpyr_L5TPC_Optimization.ipynb <https://github.com/BlueBrain/SSCxEModelExamples/blob/main/optimization/Minimal_cADpyr_L5TPC_Optimization.ipynb>`_ to visualize the results of the optimization.